 - Corporate Senior Leadership: Executive leadership that participates in major decisions related to the tailings management program, including allocation of resources for TSF-related operations, initiatives, and projects.

-- Board: Corporate governing body firmly committed to providing the necessary financial and technical resources to maintain the safety and integrity of our TMS globally, with a focus on risk management and continuous improvement.
-The AE regularly reports to the Corporate Responsibility Committee of the Board of Directors on matters related to the Tailings Management Policy including implementation of the Tailings Standard.
+- Board of Directors: Corporate governing body firmly committed to providing active oversight and, with the Corporate Senior Leadership, the necessary financial and technical resources to maintain the safety and integrity of our tailings facilities globally, with a focus on risk management and continuous improvement.
+The AE regularly reports to the Corporate Responsibility Committee of the Board of Directors on matters related to the tailings management, including implementation of the Tailings Standard.

 Risk Informed Decision Making